Nailsworth Stream: History

 The Stroud district was known for its extensive woollen industry through the 17th, 18th and early 19th centuries.
 In 1608 John Smyth compiled a muster roll of men who were fit enough to serve in the armed forces.
 They were listed according to the hundred, manor or tything in which they lived, and their occupation was recorded.
 Those working in the woollen industry included clothiers, weavers, fullers and dyers.
 For Avening, 17 workers were recorded, representing 19 per cent of the male workforce, while for Nailsworth, 25 workers represented 83 per cent of the workforce.
 Woollen mills obtained their power from the rivers, and between 1750 and 1820 there were at least 31 mills operational on the Nailsworth Stream and its tributaries.
 With so many mills on a relatively small river, those upstream had a smaller flow of water, but had access to it from early morning.
-Those further downstream usually had more water, but often had to wait until later in the day for it to be released by the upsteam mills.
+Those further downstream usually had more water, but often had to wait until later in the day for it to be released by the upstream mills.
 Great skill was shown in the design of water wheels and the engineering works necessary to maximise the amount of power that could be extracted at each site.

 Water power was gradually supplemented by steam power, but the uptake in the local woollen industry was relatively slow.
 The first installation of a Boulton & Watt engine at a mill on the Nailsworth Stream was for G W & P Playne of Avening, where a 14 hp beam engine was commissioned in 1814.
 They ordered a second engine in 1820, also of 14 hp, and a 10 hp model in 1823.
 In many cases, water power continued to be used alongside the new engines, with Barnard & Co of Nailsworth reporting to the factory inspectors that their mills used water power for about six months of the year, and steam power for the other six months.
 The industry was affected by industrial unrest in 1825, with weavers going on strike throughout much of Gloucestershire, having demanded higher levels of pay.
 Those who did not strike were intimidated, and on 6 June a mob dragged several weavers from their houses and threw them into the stream at Nailsworth.
 The strikes were followed by economic uncertainty, as a number of country banks failed in December 1825, and the industry experienced deep depression.
 The Tetbury bank was only saved by the shrewd action of William Playne, who was in London at the time, and collected a large number of golden sovereigns.
 When he arrived at the bank with them, the anger of the mob demanding their money subsided, and the bank was saved.
 Many of the smaller mills went out of business following the run on the banks, and the woollen industry in the region went into a steady decline.